AztecProtocol/aztec-packages/docs/docs/dev_docs/getting_started/updating.md

 ## Updating Noir framework
 Finally we need to update the Noir framework for Aztec contracts.
-We need to install a version compatible with our `nargo` version.
+We need to install a version compatible with our `nargo` and Sandbox.

 To update the framework we will update a tag of the `aztec.nr` dependency in the `Nargo.toml` file to the `SANDBOX_VERSION` from above.
 Find all the dependencies pointing to the directory within `aztec.nr` framework and update the corresponding tag: